vstile/vstile/README.md

 <a target="_blank" href="https://tealfeed.com/vstile/connect"><img src="https://framerusercontent.com/images/GXr3tMRCxakFJ2ZIcC2WvdA1OU.png" alt="Book a Session with Me" width="300"></a>

 ## 👨‍💻 Coding... but I am not a coder!
-I am a certified iOS developer from the Apple Developer Academy of Napoli, I like to read and learn about the latest technologies and frameworks in order to better collaborate, as Product Manager & UX Designer, with the development team.
-I can help the team on front-end development in Xcode, I can develop FileMaker projects starting from scratch and I know the basics of C programming.
+I am a certified iOS developer from the Apple Developer Academy of Napoli.
+I enjoy reading and learning about the latest technologies and frameworks to better collaborate, as Product Manager & UX Designer, with development teams.
+I can support front-end development in Xcode, create FileMaker projects from scratch, and I know the basics of C programming.

+I also use Python for DeepFake detection projects in Computer Vision, mainly working on Jupyter Notebooks in Visual Studio Code.
+For me, the language is not the key point — the goal is.
+I do not consider myself a programmer, but I always keep up with the latest trends, frameworks, and tools, and if I need to implement even complex tasks (API configuration, JSON handling, ML models, or R code for data science), I can manage them without problems.

 <!--![github stats](https://github-readme-stats.vercel.app/api?username=vstile&show_icons=true&hide=stars)-->
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=vstile&layout=compact)](https://github.com/anuraghazra/github-readme-stats)